IboschTonosch/pdpixie/README.md

 a very basic command line app to save selected images file into one or multiple pdf documents.

-this console app uses the PDFSharp libraries.
+this console app uses 3th party PDFSharp library which is licenced under the MIT license

 There is not much code and the code ist not nicely structured.
 I just quickly put something together out of need.